AltcoinBaggins/lil/doc/DEIPs/README.md

-# Cortez Improvement Proposals (DEIPs)
+# LapisLazuli Improvement Proposals (DEIPs)

-Cortez projects need a way how to document their technical decisions and features.
+LapisLazuli projects need a way how to document their technical decisions and features.
 Therefore:

-DEIP stands for Cortez Improvement Proposal.
-Similar to Bitcoin's BIPs, and Dash's DIPs, a DEIP is a design document providing: information to the Cortez community, or a description of a new feature for the Cortez Standard Wallet (DSW), or a description of its processes or environment.
+DEIP stands for LapisLazuli Improvement Proposal.
+Similar to Bitcoin's BIPs, and Dash's DIPs, a DEIP is a design document providing: information to the LapisLazuli community, or a description of a new feature for the LapisLazuli Standard Wallet (DSW), or a description of its processes or environment.
 Each DEIP should provide a concise technical specification of the feature and a rationale for the feature.

 Because DSW is forked from the PIVX codebase, that is also forked from Dash codebase, that is also forked from Bitcoin codebase, many of the BIPs and DIPs can be applied to DSW as well.